 Causes of heartburn

 Acid reflux or heartburn may be caused due to multiple factors.
-Normally the esophagus is guarded at its lower end by a valve like gate called the lower esophageal sphincter (LES).
+Normally the esophagus is guarded at its lower end by a valve-like gate called the lower esophageal sphincter (LES).
 The LES acts like a valve, opening to allow food to be pushed into the stomach.
 It closes to prevent acid leaking out of the stomach and into the esophagus.
-In persons with acid reflux the muscle of this sphincter may not be working properly.
+In persons with acid reflux, the muscle of this sphincter may not be working properly.

-In addition caffeine containing foods like chocolates, coffee and peppermint also weaken the LES.
+Caffeine-containing foods like chocolates, coffee and peppermint also weaken the LES.
 Some people get heartburn when they bend over or lie down.

 The frequency of stomach acid reflux varies from one person to another.
 The risk rises with age and may significantly decrease quality of life and overall well-being.